uno1982/UE4.27_OnlineSubsystemSteamFix/README.md

 Clone and place into your UE4.27.2 project plugins directory to use instead of the binary release version.

 Pair with one of the following for blueprint project support.
+#Note - The default engine sessions nodes will not return results due to missing "bUseLobbiesWhenAvailable" for the session filter.
+The below plugins resolve that issue.

 - AdvancedSessions (https://github.com/mordentral/AdvancedSessionsPlugin).